 Lady Kilnsey, the former India Elisabeth Petra de Vries Ledbetter of The Falls, Pisgah, North Carolina and Washington Square, New York City, stepped onto Deangate’s cobblestones and closed the shop door, setting its little bell tinkling.
 Placing a hand over her eyes, she looked toward York Minster.
-Its soaring spires beckoned her to a place of peace, grace, and shelter from the heat of an uncommonly warm afternoon.
-She tugged on the high neck of her summer frock and brushed away perspiration from her upper lip.
-Glancing at her broach watch, she saw that there was just enough time to light a candle in the Minster before the evening train home.
+Its spires beckoned her to a place of peace and grace.
+Having just committed enormous sums for bathroom, kitchen, and central heating fittings for the entire castle, a moment’s quiet reflection seemed in order.

-As they strolled toward the Minster, a roar rose from the end of the street.
-Mounted policemen accompanied by others on foot waded into a crowd, the outer rings of which were made up of men shouting with fists raised, some of them holding rocks or fruit.
+They were still several blocks from the cathedral when a roar arising from the end of the street caught India’s attention.
+Her eyes narrowed and her mouth became a thin line.
+Mounted policemen accompanied by others on foot waded into a crowd, the outer rings of which were made up of men with raised fists, some of them holding rocks or fruit.
 It was impossible to see what lay at the center of the commotion, but India had her suspicions.

-The maid yanked her arm from India’s grasp.
+Althea yanked her arm from India’s grasp.
 “Oh no you don’t.
 We can’t get involved in that.
 His Lordship and the Dowager would be furious.”

-India’s mouth became a thin line.
+India’s expression hardened.
 “I’m going to do what I can.
-Stay here, if you must.”
-India winced inwardly at her imperious tone.
+Stay here if you must.”
+India winced inwardly at her tone.
 Mistress and servant was not the true nature of their relationship.

 “When he proposed, Charlie promised not to interfere with my interests.”
 India cast a mischievous grin at Althea.
 “Furthermore, my mother-in-law needs a little shaking up.
 She’s far too set in her ways.”

 “So, just when are you planning on telling them about your donations and afternoons working in the office of the York Suffragists’ Union?”